-The Orkney Woodland Group is comprised of representatives from Orkney Islands Council, Scottish Natural Heritage [SNH], Royal Society for the Protection of Birds, Forestry Commission Scotland, Orkney Field Club, and the Hoy Trust.
+The Orkney Woodland Group comprises of representatives from Orkney Islands Council, Scottish Natural Heritage [SNH], Royal Society for the Protection of Birds, Forestry Commission Scotland, Orkney Field Club, and the Hoy Trust.

-Links to the respective websites can be found at the Related Sites section of this web page.
+Links to the respective websites can be found in the Related Sites' section of this page.

 Orkney Woodland Group’s vision is:

 ‘To enhance and enrich our environment and heritage by conserving our existing woodlands and extending woodland habitats, creating attractive landscapes for people and wildlife.’